nil-2022/codepipeline/README.md

-# code-deploy-udemy
+# code-deploy
-This repository contains all the resources used in the Udemy course.
+This repository contains all the resources.